carpentries/instructor-training/_episodes/18-management.md

 *  it is more discreet (which means they are more likely to actually do it),
 *  they can keep working while their flag is raised, and
 *  the instructor can quickly see from the front of the room what state the class is in.
- **Active and frequent requests** are most effective in getting learners to actually use these well (e.g. "lease put up a blue sticky note if you completed the last step, and a yellow sticky note if you need help.").
+ **Active and frequent requests** are most effective in getting learners to actually use these well (e.g. "please put up a blue sticky note if you completed the last step, and a yellow sticky note if you need help.").
- In online workshops, Zoom has a green "✓" and red "x" that may be used in place of sticky notes.
+ In online workshops, Zoom has a green "✓" and red "x" under "reactions" that may be used in place of sticky notes.

 > ## Accessibility of Sticky Notes
 > Once upon a time, Carpentries workshops commonly used red and green sticky notes